Amy Casey Cooks

 Serving dish filled with slow cooker ratatouille.

-We're having an early summer heat wave.
-And when the temperatures are soaring, I don't like to heat up my kitchen to when making dinner.
+We're having an unexpected early fall heat wave.
+And when the temperatures are soaring, I don't like to heat up my kitchen to make dinner.

-My Chickpea Salad, this crunchy Cauliflower Salad with Edamame and a Tricolor Quinoa Salad are refreshing recipes that keep my kitchen cool on a hot day.
+My Chickpea Tomato Salad, this crunchy Raw Cauliflower Salad and a Tricolor Quinoa Salad are refreshing recipes that keep my kitchen cool on a hot day.

-Last night I used up my counter full of summer produce in a recipe that required no cooking on my part.
-This easy ratatouille recipe doesn't heat up my kitchen as it's a favorite slow cooker vegetable recipe.
+Last night I used up my counter full of produce in a recipe that required no cooking on my part.
+What I love most about this ratatouille crockpot recipe is how effortless it is.
+Just load up the slow cooker and let it work its magic.
 It's a simple to make and delicious vegetarian recipe.
-I serve the veggie-packed dish as a main course, side dish or even an appetizer.

 Jump to: